HHS/pillbox-data-process/scripts/README.md

-## Processing Scripts
+## Pillbox Data Process

 The process is broken into three phases:

-1. Download and unzip
+1. Download (`download.sh`) and unzip (`unzip.sh`)
-2. Process XML
+2. Process XML (`master.py`, `xpath.py`, `rxnorm.py`, `error.py`, `makecsv.py`)
-3. Post-processing for API and other outputs
+3. Post-processing for static API and other outputs

+The scripts generate a series of directories under a `/tmp` folder.
+In addition, the `master.py` data process generates two main intermediate Pillbox outputs: `/processed/csv/spl_data.csv` & `/processed/json/`.

 #### Requirements

 - Python 2.6+
 - [PIP](http://www.pip-installer.org/en/latest/installing.html#install-or-upgrade-pip)
 - `pip install requirements.txt`
 - unzip (if not on OSX)
 - wget (if not on Ubuntu)
 - 30+GB of free space

 #### 1. Download and Unzip
 The download and unzip script will download 16GB from DailyMed and unzip into temporary folders.

 To run:

 ```
 cd pillbox-data-process